lathonez/clone-row/README.md

 port: 3306
 database: example_two_db
 ```
-The script is run as follows:
+If the script is run as follows, example_one is the source and example_two is the target:

 `CloneRow.py example_one example_two my_table my_column my_filter`